top of page

 More than two decades after its passage, SOX continues to serve as the foundation of corporate accountability in the U.S. In an age of growing concern about data integrity, environmental fraud, and social responsibility, the principles behind SOX remain highly relevant.

-And with the rise of ESG (Environmental, Social, and Governance) concerns and complex global supply chains, the role of whistleblowers in exposing fraud or risk inside corporations has never been more critical.
+With the rise of ESG (Environmental, Social, and Governance) concerns and complex global supply chains, the role of whistleblowers in exposing fraud or risk inside corporations has never been more critical.
 Sarbanes-Oxley ensures those voices have at least some measure of legal protection.

 A Turning Point in Corporate Oversight

+The Sarbanes-Oxley Act of 2002 was a legislative response to corporate scandals and a structural shift in how the United States enforces honesty, transparency, and accountability in the corporate sphere.
 By combining tougher regulations with meaningful protections for whistleblowers, SOX redefined the ethical landscape of American business.
 It reminded executives that integrity is not optional, and it gave employees a legal framework to speak out when it’s missing.
+In the ongoing battle between profit and principle, Sarbanes-Oxley remains a critical guardrail, and a legacy of reform rooted in crisis but built for resilience.

 bottom of page